andrewbolster/andrewbolster.github.io/_posts/2010-01-25-online-media-marketing.markdown

 When deciding where to spend the hard-to-come-by advertising budget, consider what you want; and to make it easier, heres my thoughts...

-  * Don't/[SEO](http://www.primolution.com/seo-ppc-advertising-comparison): Search Engine Optimisation can often provide sufficient rates of return on investment so that its fairly unnessary to pay for anthing else within the Search and Comparison fields.
+  * Don't/[SEO](http://www.primolution.com/seo-ppc-advertising-comparison): Search Engine Optimisation can often provide sufficient rates of return on investment so that its fairly unnessary to pay for anything else within the Search and Comparison fields.
 If you enter three words of your businesses 'activities' and your in the top 5, you have little to worry about with regards to Search revenue.

   * [Google Adwords](http://adwords.google.com): The first jumping-off point, with the least rish, most control, and widest (or narrowest if you select) reach of any of the other services.
 While it should never be the sole means of online-advertising, its a good cornerstone to start off with, and provides you with a wealth of analytics that make it easy to [optimise](http://www.adwordsprofessional.com/google-adwords-bids)